melonproject-archive/documentation/chapters/exchanges.md

 ## General

-Exchanges are each integrated into the water<b>melon</b> protocol through exchange adapter contracts.
+Exchanges are each integrated into the Melon protocol through exchange adapter contracts.
 Exchange adapter contracts each inherit from the standard contract ExchangeAdapter.sol.
 Each adapter then maps this functionality to the specific exchange contract's defined functionality, overriding the base contract's public methods.
 &nbsp;

 ## ExchangeAdapter.sol